GoFetchDeliveries/Tasks/README.md

 ## Working with issues

 * Leave a comment in the issue.
+If you address a person by writing her/his username with "@" symbol.
+For example, here is we are addressing Evgenii.

+> @evgenyneu, the fix works

 * When the work is done, click "Close issue" button.